-Please connect PC to any port among FE 1/1-FE 1/4 of UR55 router, or to FE 1 of UR52 router directly.
+Please connect PC to FE port of UR51 router directly.
 PC can obtain an IP address, or you can configure a static IP address manually.
+The following steps are based on Windows 10 operating system for your reference.

 The following steps are based on Windows 10 operating system for your reference.